 The Fire Island Lighthouse is an excellent day trip for local Long Islanders and tourists alike.
 The view from the top is stunning, it is easily accessible by car, and you can tour a little bit of Fire Island at the same time.

-The lighthouse museum and the Fire Island Lighthouse itself are charming structures that vividly bring the past into the present.
+The museum and the lighthouse itself are charming structures that vividly bring the past into the present.

-Tours of the Fire Island Lighthouse are given daily, every hour on the hour.
+Tours of the Fire Island Lighthouse are given daily.

 A few times a year “Sunset/Moonrise” tours are given.
 Yep, you get to watch the sun set and the moon rise from the top of the lighthouse.
 Spectacular!